 The manufacturers establish alignment specs because that’s the result of their experience of what works best, based on average conditions of use.
 But your conditions may not be “average.”
 You may haul much heavier or much lighter loads.
 You may have greater or less road crown along your routes.
 There are so many operational variables.
 If you think about road crown, for example, it’s trying to push the vehicle off the road onto the shoulder.
 If the vehicle were aligned for a perfectly flat road, the driver would have to be constantly applying force to the steering wheel to keep the vehicle on a crowned road.
 So, alignment specs try to take things like that into account.

 A misaligned vehicle wastes rubber, fuel, driver energy and driver attitude – all at the same time.
 If we consider perfect alignment, where the vehicle and tires are both going in the same direction under load and at normal speeds, a well-aligned truck would waste very little of these things.

 Tire wear is the best indicator.
 Your tires will tell you whether your axles are properly aligned by how long they last.
 Correct inflation pressure and correct alignment are the two biggest factors in long tire life.

 Reputable shops employ only certified technicians.
 These shops are clean and orderly and they probably came recommended because they will have a solid reputation.
 A good alignment shop will give you a “Before and After” report that compares settings.
 In addition to the report, drivers should expect a test drive to look for any change in handling or road feel.

-We are your one-stop diesel repair shop solution located in Pearland, Texas.
+We are your one-stop diesel truck & equipment repair shop solution in Pearland, Texas.